OutSystems/docs-product/src/ref/apis/auto/system-actions.md

 ### TenantCreate { #TenantCreate }

-Creates a new tenant and associates it with the provisioning site.
+Creates a new tenant and associates it with a [User Provider module](../../../develop/security/end-user-manage/end-user-authentication/single-sign-on.md) .

 *Inputs*

 eSpaceName
 :   Type: mandatory, Text.
-    Name of the [User Provider module](../../../develop/security/end-user-manage/end-user-authentication/single-sign-on.md) that will provide the users and sessions to the new tenant.
+    Name of the User Provider module for the new tenant.
 The new tenant will become a User Subscriber to the specified module.

 TenantName
 :   Type: mandatory, Text.
+    Name of the new tenant to be created.

 *Outputs*

 TenantId
 :   Type: Tenant Identifier.
+    Identifier of the new tenant which was created.

 ### TenantInvalidateCache { #TenantInvalidateCache }